yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-aws.md

 ### Use YugabyteDB Managed

-To create a PSE, do the following:
+To create or edit a PSE, do the following:

 1. Select your cluster.

 1. Navigate to **Settings > Network Access > Private Service Endpoint**.

-1. Click **Create Private Service Endpoint** to display the **Edit Private Service Endpoint** sheet.
+1. Click **Create Private Service Endpoint** or, to edit an existing PSE, **Edit Private Service Endpoint** to display the **Edit Private Service Endpoint** sheet.

 1. For each region in your cluster, provide the ARN of an AWS principal you want to grant access.
 For example, `arn:aws:iam::<aws account number>:root`.